 The applicant for a permit to hold a special event shall agree to indemnify and hold harmless the city, its servants, agents and employees, for any and all claims caused by or arising out of the activities permitted.
-The applicant shall provide an appropriate policy of insurance as determined by the mayor, listing the city as an additional insured to protect the city from liability which might arise from the special event.
+The applicant shall provide an appropriate policy of insurance as determined by the Mmayor or his designee, listing the city as an additional insured to protect the city from liability which might arise from the special event.